AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

 Removing _all_ Truth Bullets is as simple as running `/bullet-manage clear`. _This action is irreversible!_

+### Aliases

+Many times, there may be multiple ways to refer to the same thing, and you may want to have multiple triggers for the same Truth Bullet.
+For example, a trash can may be referred to as a "trash can", "garbage bin", "wastebasket", "dust bin", etc. There may also be times where you want "partial matching" of sorts; you may want "ink stain" to be a main trigger but to have "ink" or "stain" also trigger the Truth Bullet.

+This is where aliases come in.
+They allow you to have multiple triggers for the same Truth Bullet - the main trigger will be the one displayed, but aliases can also trigger the Truth Bullet to appear.

+To add an alias (an alternative trigger to trigger the same Truth Bullet), simply use the `/bullet-manage add-alias` command with the channel, trigger of the Truth Bullet, and the alias you wish to add to the Bullet.
+As you can imagine, `/bullet-manage remove-alias` follows a similar process.

 ### Other Commands

-* To add an alias (an alternative trigger to trigger the same Truth Bullet), simply use the `/bullet-manage add-alias` command with the channel, trigger of the Truth Bullet, and the alias you wish to add to the Bullet.
-As you can imagine, `/bullet-manage remove-alias` follows a similar process.
 * `/bullet-manage override-finder` and `/bullet-manage unfind` are more useful _during_ investigations, as you can imagine, but they simply allow you to either re-define who found a Truth Bullet or un-discover it so its trigger can be triggered once again.
 * `/bullet-manage manual-trigger` allows you to manually trigger a Truth Bullet in the current channel, even allowing you to specify a finder if needed.
   * This can be used even when triggering Truth Bullets are *off*.
 If you prefer your players to discover Truth Bullets in a different way than what the bot allows but still would like some organization, this may be for you!